Measuring Propagation Speed of Coulomb Fields: The Experiment

-To record the sensors waweforms we used a Switched Capacitor Array (SCA) circuit (CAEN mod V1472) able to sample the input signal at 5 GSamples/sec.
+To record the sensors waveforms we used a Switched Capacitor Array (SCA) circuit (CAEN mod V1472) able to sample the input signal at 5 GHz.
 In addition to the sensors output, the SCA stored also the LINAC-RF trigger and the toroid pulse.

 The Coulomb field acts on our sensor quasi-free electrons, generating a current.
 An example of the recorded signals is shown in Fig.\ref{fig4}.